-1.2 Major Recent Findings from the Week 31 Update
+1.2 Major Recent Findings from the Week 35 Update

-The following is a quick summary of the most significant findings given according to the Section numbers for easy referencing of more detailed information:
+The following is a quick summary of the most significant findings for the first 35 weeks of the COVID protection measures, given according to the Section numbers for easy referencing of more detailed information:

 - 3.0 All Crashes and Fatal Crashes.
-The extremely favorable reduction in fatal crashes after Week 25 to nearly the same proportion as All crashes, which has leveled out since Week 23 and is now at 0.85 (85%) of its pre-COVID level. - 3.1 Speeding Crashes and Impaired Driving (DUI) Crashes.
-A strong correlation is seen between Fatal, DUI and Speeding crashes after Week 27.
-DUI and Speeding are well established to be major causes of fatal crashes. - 3.2 Pedestrians and Bicycles.
-Pedestrian crashes remain at about the all crash level, while Bicycle crashes have leveled out from Week 25 on to about 38% higher than its pre-COVID level. - 3.3 Motorcycles Involved Crashes and Large Truck Caused.
-Even though Motorcycle crash proportions have declined significantly between Weeks 29 and 31, it is still 74% above its pre-COVID level.
-Large truck proportions have not deviated significantly from the All crash proportions.
+The extremely favorable reduction in Fatal Crashes after Week 25, and especially in Week 33, is extremely welcomed.
+The most current reading, however, was back up to about 20% higher than the pre-COVID level.
+Clearly, fatal crashes have not gone down nearly as much as crashes in general.
+We are hopeful that the recent drop-off in fatal crashes will continue. - 3.1 Speeding Crashes and Impaired Driving (DUI) Crashes.
+DUI and Speeding are well established to be major causes of fatal crashes.
+So their slight reduction in proportion correlated with that of fatal crashes is expected. - 3.2 Pedestrians and Bicycles.
+Pedestrian crashes remain at about the All Crash level, while Bicycle crashes have leveled out from Week 25 on, to about 38% higher than its pre-COVID level. - 3.3 Motorcycles Involved Crashes and Large Truck Caused.
+Even though Motorcycle crash proportions have declined significantly between Weeks 29 and 35, it is still 50% above its pre-COVID level.
+Large Truck proportions have not deviated significantly from the All crash proportions.

 - 3.4 Aggressive Driving Crashes and Interstate Crashes.
-Aggressive Driving remains highly correlated with fatal crashes, while Interstate crashes are highly correlated with All crashes during the COVID period. - 3.5 Misjudged Stopping Distance and Young (16-20) Driver Caused crashes.
-Misjudged stopping distance and Young Driver Caused crashes remain highly correlated with All crashes during the COVID period. - 3.6 Rural and Urban.
-Rural crashes remain above the All line, while Urban crashes remain below it, both highly correlated with All crashes during the COVID period.
+Aggressive Driving remains highly correlated with Fatal Crashes, while Interstate Crashes are highly correlated with All Crashes during the COVID period. - 3.5 Misjudged Stopping Distance and Young (16-20) Driver Caused crashes.
+Misjudged stopping distance and Young Driver Caused crashes remain highly correlated with All crashes during the COVID period, with the most recent results showing Youth Caused Crashes to be slightly above the All Crash line, and Misjudge Stopping Distance to be slightly below it.
+Generally misjudging stopping distance is more of a problem with younger drivers than with those with are more experienced. - 3.6 Rural and Urban.
+Rural Crashes remain above the All line, while Urban Crashes remain below it, both highly correlated with All crashes during the COVID period.